Proactive-Development/pstat/README.md

     -i  --cpuinfo      Displays the /proc/cpuinfo file and returns information about the processor, such as its type, make, model, and performance.
     -I  --interrupts   Displays the /proc/interrupts file and shows which interrupts are in use, and how many of each there have been.
     -f  --filesystems  Displays the /proc/filesystems file and shows filesystems configured/supported into/by the kernel.
+    -F  --filsystem    Displays the /proc/fs file and shows filesystem paramters, they are currently nfs/exports.
     -m  --iomem        Displays the /proc/iomem file and shows a memory map -M  --mounts       Displays the /proc/mounts file and shows what mounted filesystems are attached to the kernel -p  --partitions   Displays the /proc/partitions file and shows a table of partitions known to the system